 “What’s the word from our embassy?” he asked.

 “They’ve got nothing.
 It’s like she fell off the face of the earth.
 They’ve got calls in to both local and government officials, but so far it’s clam city.”

 Cav listened intently while Wyatt gave him Carrie Granger’s physical description.

 “Let me make some calls.
 See what I can find out.
 I’ll be back in touch.”

 “Don’t insult me.”
 They’d been too much to each other to ever have to say those words.

 A quick smile curved Cav’s lips as a glimpse of the Savage he knew finally surfaced.
 He disconnected, then started looking up old contacts who might have connections in Myanmar.

-TWO HOURS AND several calls later, Cav still had nothing.
+several calls later, Cav still had nothing.
 In a city peopled with Asians, a slim, pretty, blue-eyed blonde, five foot seven or eight, should stick out like a square peg in a round hole.
 But he’d butted up against dozens of brick walls.
 No one had seen or heard anything about an American woman.
 This wasn’t good.